joshenoy/sathyabh.at/content/blog/2016-08-25-the-1800km-coastal-karnataka-roadtrip-part-3-malpe-kavimane-jog.md

 By the time we reached the peak, the fog was so thick, I could barely see anything beyond the hood.
-I stopped the car on the side to take a look around.. though we couldn&#8217;t see much, it was just amazing.
+I stopped the car on the side to take a look around.. though we couldn't see much, it was just amazing.

 <div class="mythemes-gallery colls-2">
   <figure class="mythemes-item effect-bubba">